lassade/Sprite2DBakedLighting/README.md

 ### Demo

 You can see it working by open the scene demo scene an following the steps above.
 The demo uses a modified version of the [2D Platformer](https://www.assetstore.unity3d.com/en/#!/content/11228).

+### Updates

+Latest Unity builds changed the Sprites-Diffuse shader and removed the ligthmaps support, the new shader Custom/Sprites-Ligthmap adds this function back.
+Thanks Coresi7 for pointing it out and for providing the shader.